-\textbf{Vision-language reward learning. } In recent years, the use of VLMs as a source of supervision for robot learning has become an active area of research \cite{Rocamonde2023ZeroShotRewardModels,Ma2024InContextValueLearners}.
-Most relevant to our work, LIV \cite{ma2023liv}, ReWiND \cite{Zhang2025aRewind}, VLAC \cite{zhangvlac}, and RoboReward \cite{lee2026roboreward} train models to predict task progress from videos.
-However, these models are typically trained on near-optimal trajectories and do not perform intermediate reasoning.
-Further, \cite{Tan2025RoboDopamine} propose a concurrent process-reward modeling approach for high-precision manipulation.
-While complementary, their work focuses on narrow task families and does not study zero-shot online RL across diverse robots and environments. \textbf{More discussion in Appendix \ref{appendix:full_related_work}.}
+\textbf{VLM reward learning.} VLMs are increasingly used to supervise robot learning \cite{Rocamonde2023ZeroShotRewardModels,Ma2024InContextValueLearners}.
+Closest to our work, RoboReward \cite{lee2026roboreward}, Robometer \cite{liang2026robometer}, and LRM \cite{wu2026large} predict progress from videos, but rely on expert trajectories, lack intermediate reasoning, and are evaluated mainly on narrow task families rather than zero-shot online RL across diverse environments. \textbf{More discussion in Appendix \ref{appendix:full_related_work}.}